Applying an IAM Policy to a Cloud Rule

 Once the IAM policy is attached, the user will have the permissions assigned to the IAM role when they use the Cloud Access menu to log into an AWS account.

-To learn how to apply an IAM policy to a cloud rule, see the Add a Cloud Rule article.
+To learn how to apply an IAM policy to a cloud rule, see the Create a Cloud Rule article.
 You'll select your IAM policy in step 7.